NtagkasAlex/Imitation-Learning-Pick-n-Place/README.md

 This project demonstrates the effectiveness of using DAGGER for training agents in complex tasks with visual feedback.
 The main challenges encountered include increasing dataset size, risk of overfitting, and balancing exploration and exploitation.

 ## Notable Observations
-- Videos of the trained policies will be provided.
 - DAGGER has some disadvantages, such as increasing dataset size, potential overfitting, and the exploration-exploitation trade